Standard Guidance

 Use these pages for broader platform, industry, or buying context around IATA_DGR.

-Start a guided preview — no card, no sales call.
-Adopt IATA_DGR, draft your first aligned policy, and export an audit-ready evidence pack inside the trial.
+Start a guided preview - no card, no sales call.
+See how IATA Dangerous Goods Regulations applies to you and draft your first aligned policy preview before you pick a plan; publishing and audit-ready exports unlock after checkout.